+Can you freeze spaghetti squash?
 One of the most popular winter squashes found useful for replacing spaghetti is spaghetti squash.
 We often freeze spaghetti, but what about spaghetti squash?

-The spaghetti squash is excellent at absorbing the flavor of any pasta sauce and seasonings you pair it with, which helps give it the similar flavor of a bowl of homemade pasta topped with sauce.
-For this reason and because it is a healthier option that pasta to eat many ask if they can stock up on the squash when it’s on sale at the grocery store, or freshly harvested from the garden, the answer to that question is yes.
+The spaghetti squash is excellent at absorbing the flavor of any pasta sauce and seasonings you pair it with.
+That helps give it the similar flavor of a bowl of homemade pasta topped with sauce.
+It’s a healthier option than pasta to eat too.
+Because of that, people ask if they can stock up on the squash and freeze it.
+No matter if it’s on sale at the grocery store, or harvested from the garden, the answer to that question is yes.

 Image used under Creative Commons from Jameson Fink

-Next, slice the squash into halves and place them into a deep casserole dish with a bit of olive oil drizzled over the top of them.
+Next, slice the squash into halves and place them in a deep casserole dish with a bit of olive oil drizzled over them.
 After, you need to bake the squash in a 400-degree oven for about an hour or until fork tender.
 Then, you will remove the cooked squash from the oven and allow it to cool for about an hour.
 Once it is cool, you can fork it out of its skin into a bowl until you have an entire bowl full of spaghetti squash strands.

 End Thoughts to Keep in Mind

-Never freeze cooked spaghetti squash leftovers that have been in the refrigerator for a few days because it increases your chances of receiving food poisoning when you go to defrost it and eat it.
-Always use freshly cooked spaghetti squash for freezing purposes to help preserve the delicious squash so you can always have it on hand for making healthy dinners.
+Never freeze cooked spaghetti squash leftovers that have been in the refrigerator for a few days.
+It increases your chances of receiving food poisoning when you go to defrost it and eat it.
+Always use freshly cooked spaghetti squash for freezing purposes.
+Freezing will preserve the delicious squash so you can always have it on hand.